HHSAPCompSci2020/capstone-project-duckbill-platypuses/doc/README.txt

 Credits:
 Itai: The lead classes Itai is responsible for are: Person, Zombie, and Drawing Surface.
 Itai also worked on debugging the code, which consisted of looking through all classes.
-Itai also added more features, such as the progress bar, and the on off button.
+Itai also worked on adding the process bar, with the on and off button.
+Itai also worked on adding the wav sound.
+Itai wrote and added the instructions panel, button, and text.
+Itai also added the flickering effect for the final room, and made the final room only be accessible after the other rooms were finished.
+Itai also wrote the questions for around half the rooms.
 Ido: The lead classes Ido is responsible for are: Player and Classroom.
 Ido also worked on debugging the code, which consisted of looking through all classes.
-Ido also worked on creating images for the rooms, and characters.
+Ido also worked on creating all the images for the rooms, the characters, the win and loose screens, and the objects in the rooms.
 Ophir: The lead classes Ophir is responsible for are: Problem, Main, and Map.
 Ophir also worked on debugging which included looking through all classes.
+Ophir also wrote questions for around half of the rooms.
 External Credit:
 * We used the processing library for graphics and key detection.
 * Mr. Shelby’s code was used as a template for the Main class.
+* The movement for the player was from the animation demo.
 * The image, for the off and on button was obtained from: https://www.elharrakfonts.com/2019/06/on-off-icon-button.html
-* Ido’s character’s and rooms were made using a website called Piskel
+* Our character’s and rooms were made using a website called Piskel
+* The siren sounds we used is the first siren from this website: https://www.findsounds.com/ISAPI/search.dll?keywords=siren
+* The info button we used was from this website: http://pixelartmaker.com/art/e9c7716c87f5037